panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 // After 2 seconds logs [1050, 900, 1100]
 ```

-The salary increase async tasks start right away (`await` isn't used near `increaseSalary(baseSalary, increase)`) and promises are collected in `salariesPromises`.
+The salary increase tasks start right away (`await` isn't used near `increaseSalary(baseSalary, increase)`) and promises are collected in `salariesPromises`.

-`await Promise.all(salariesPromises)` then pauses the function execution until all the async operations processed in parallel are done.
+`await Promise.all(salariesPromises)` then pauses the function execution until all the async operations processed in parallel finish.
 Finally, only after 2 seconds, `newSalaries` variable contains the increased salaries.

-This way you've managed to increase the salaries of employees faster, even if the boss has put a requirement of increasing the salary slowly.
+You've managed to increase the salaries of employees faster, even if the boss has put a requirement to defer the salaries increase.

 ## 6. Conclusion

 `async/await` is syntactic sugar on top of the promises and provides a way to handle the asynchronous tasks in a synchronous manner.

-Remember 4 simple rules about `async/await`:
+Remember 4 simple rules of `async/await`:

 1. A function handling asynchronous task must be marked using `async` keyword
 2. `await promise` operator pauses the function execution until `promise` is either resolved or rejected
 3. If `promise` resolves successfully, the `await` operator returns the resolved value: `const resolvedValue = await promise`
-4. An async function always returns a promise, which gives the ability to easily nest async functions.
+4. An async function always returns a promise, which gives the ability to nest async functions.

 *Is it an error in an async function to await for primitive values, e.g. `await 3`?*